naayaaa/Age-Gender-Pred/readme.md

 [2] Antipov G, Baccouche M, Berrani S-A et al. Effective training of convolutional neural networks for face-based gender and age prediction [J/OL].
 Pattern Recognition.
 72. 2017, December: 15–26. https: //hal.archives-ouvertes.fr/hal-01556389.

 [3] Panis G, Lanitis A, Tsapatsoulis N et al. Overview of research on facial ageing using the FG-NET ageing database [J].
 IET Biometrics.
 5 (2).
 2016: 37–46.

+## Contact

+Feel free to mail jingkuan.zhang@yale.edu for any pretrained weight or quetsions and bug report about this repo :)